Needle's Eye

 Needle's Eye is a 14 m pyramid Grade II* listed building which is situated in Wentworth, South Yorkshire in northern England.
 Needle's Eye is one of several follies in and around Wentworth Woodhouse park; the others include Hoober Stand and Keppel's Column.

 History

-It was constructed approximately in the mid-late 18th century and believed to have been made in order to win a wager, where the second Marquess of Rockingham claimed he was able to "drive a coach and horses through an eye of a needle".
-John Carr designed Needle's Eye alongside some other follies in the area.
+The monument was built by Thomas Watson-Wentworth, first Marquess of |Rockingham, after 1722, but before 1728, when it was first illustrated in an engraving.
+It was the earliest of several follies in the park, which served as eyecatchers for the house.
+While it was originally independent, from the late 18th century the drive to the house (now disused) ran through its archway.
+John Carr designed Needle's Eye alongside other follies in the area.

+The structure was first recorded with the name 'Needle's Eye', a common name for arched follies, on the 1841 Ordnance Survey map.